BA – Art/ Concentration in Drawing

 (Drexel University, PA)

-Ann Decker Designs was the original name of Ann’s first business which she started with her mother in 2001.
-Around this time Vera Bradley bags seemed to be what every woman, at least on the Main Line, carried.
-Ann decided that she too could design her own fabric handbags and started having bag parties to sell her collections.
+Ann Decker Designs was the original name of Ann’s first business which she started in 2001.
+Around this time Vera Bradley bags seemed to be what every woman, carried.
+Ann decided that she too could design her own fabric handbags and began having bag parties to sell her collections.
 Ann designed and made handbags for about three years until she decided to change her focus and love of textiles to study Interior Design.